-Visiting the First Ever Epcot International Festival of the Artsby Alan S. Dalinka, contributing writer
+Visiting the First Ever Epcot International Festival of the Artsby Alan S. Dalinka, staff writer

 The first-ever Epcot International Festival of the Arts began its six "Disney-weekends" run this past Friday at the Walt Disney World Resort in Florida.* This new Festival at Epcot celebrates Disney-inspired visual artists, culinary artistic creations by Walt Disney World chefs, and the performing arts, including Disney's Broadway songs and artists.
 Epcot Vice President Melissa Valiquette said, "This Festival is really an extension of the wonderful cultural experience that our guests get everyday at Epcot, but this Festival allows us to celebrate the arts on an even greater level."